Allentown, PA Car Accident Lawyer

 Potential Damages in Allentown, PA Car Accident Cases

 Injuries, losses, expenses, and painful experiences may be summed up in a single legal term: damages.
 Your damages represent everything you lost or endured because of your car accident.
 Some damages are based on actual amounts of money you lost or had to spend, while others are based on more subjective experiences.
-Our car accident lawyers can assist you in calculating your damages so nothing is overlooked.
+Our lawyers can assist you in calculating your damages so nothing is overlooked.

 In car accident cases, economic damages often include medical bills, lost income, and property damage.
 Medical bills are known for being high, even if injuries are minor.
 When injuries are severe, medical bills can be astronomical.
 Even with health insurance, your deductibles might be significant.
 Additionally, injured drivers tend to lose income because they must take time away from work to recover.
 The longer you are out of work, the greater your economic losses.
 Finally, vehicles are not cheap to repair or replace, and the cost of repairing your car should be included in the assessment of your damages.